MinLL/MinAI/README.md

 ### Sunhelm
 * Players can now request food (A full sunhelm meal) to be served to them by servers or innkeepers.
 * The AI will be aware of the player's general hunger, thirst, and fatigue levels.

+## Nether's Follower Framework (NFF)
+* Allows the player to order followers to start / stop looting the nearby area.
+* This will be expanded greatly in the future to provide further integrations.

 ### General
 * The player can convince NPC's to trade with them, dress, or undress.